Written by Dr. Anusree Muraleedharan

 Diagnostic Criteria and Techniques

-Usually, H. pylori infection remains asymptomatic, but once symptoms set in, it should not be left unnoticed, and you need to get tested for H. pylori as soon as possible.
+Usually, H.Pylori infection remains asymptomatic, but once symptoms set in, it should not be left unnoticed, and you need to get tested for H. pylori at the earliest.
 There are numerous ways to diagnose an H. pylori infection.

-1. Urea Breath Test to check the abnormally high level of carbon dioxide in the air exhaled
+1. Urea Breath Test: to check the abnormally high level of carbon dioxide in the air exhaled

-2. Stool Test to check for H. pylori antigens
+2. Stool Test: to check for H. pylori antigens

 3. Blood Test to check for H. pylori antibodies